CodeYourFuture/syllabus/docs/git/preparation.md

 ## 1) Download and Install Github Desktop (30 minutes)

-We'll be using this tool in next weeks class to it's _very_ important that you set it up before class.
+We'll be using this tool in next weeks class so it's _very_ important that you set it up before class.

 ### Windows or Mac